qaware/study-project-url-shortener/tasks/TASK-002-prevent-url-loops.md

 - Detect when a URL being shortened points to the same URL shortener service
 - Return appropriate error response instead of creating the shortened URL
 - Support both `localhost` and production domain detection
+- Compare only the domain (hostname); ports are irrelevant
 - Maintain existing functionality for valid URLs

 ### Technical Requirements